d4tagirl/d4tagirl.com/_posts/2017-04-24-how-to-plot-animated-maps-with-gganimate.md

 <br />
 It was a pretty popular Tweet, so you should try!

 That's it!

+You can check out [the code in my GitHub repo](https://github.com/d4tagirl/R-Ladies-growth-maps).
 Please leave your comments if you have any, or [mention me on Twitter](https://twitter.com/intent/tweet?user_id=114258616).
 Thanks 😉